ssb22/PrimerPooler/README.md

 You can also manually “fix” a primer-set to a predetermined pool number by using a primer name prefix: `>@2:myPrimer-F` fixes `myPrimer-F` to pool 2 (in which case Primer Pooler will allocate other primer-sets around these limitations); this can be useful when you don’t have a whole-genome file for overlap detection.

 Do you want to use deltaG? (y/n):
 : As the program explains, it will need to be told the temperature and concentration settings if you want it to use deltaG.
+Temperature is normally the annealing temperature, about 5C below the "Tm" melting point of the primers; 45C is typical.
 Alternatively you can use the faster and simpler “score” method, but this is less accurate.

 * If you opt to use Score when your primers and/or tags are very long, you will be asked if you are really sure you don’t want to use deltaG instead.